Wiccan Rede Simply Explained: What you need to know

 Sometimes people even cut it all the way down to “An ye harm none, do as ye will,” especially if going for a Wiccan Rede tattoo or other etching/engraving that needs to be short.

 However you modify it is up to you.
 The key idea to capture is to do no harm.
+It’s extremely important to keep in mind the power of intention in Wicca.

 If you want to know more about Wicca basics, check out the article: What is Wicca?
 There are lots of links to other fundamental concept articles there.